iamr7d/FILDFA.COM/README.md

-# FILMDA.AI
+# FILDFA.COM

 > Redefining Film making with AI-powered solutions

-FILMDA.AI is a cutting-edge platform that revolutionizes the film production process through innovative AI technology.
+FILDFA.COM is a cutting-edge platform that revolutionizes the film production process through innovative AI technology.
 Our platform streamlines every aspect of production, from pre-production planning to post-production workflows.

 ## Features